iudex/iudex/README.md

 The private methods are:

 - ```updateAccount(uint8 accountProvider, bytes32 id, bool result, bytes32 ipfsProof)``` -
-  used by account providers to update Storage with the result of the verifiaciton
+  used by account providers to update Storage with the result of the verification
 - ```updateScore(uint8 accountProvider, bytes32 id, uint24 score)``` - used by score
   providers to update Storage with a new score